matthendrian/HW12_SQL/README.md

 ### Description
   HW 12 allows the user to develop an employee database from scratch using nothing but the command line.
 ### Installation Intstructions
   Please make sure that an npm install is done for the following packages: node, express, inquirer, and console.table.
-If these are not installed, the program will not work properly.
+If these are not installed, the program will not work properly. mysql is also critical to have installed.
 ### Usage
   N/A
 ### Contribution